PerimeterX/perimeterx-php-sdk/README.md

 ]
 ```

-API Connection Timeout in seconds (float) to wait for the connection to the PerimeterX server API.
+The API Connection Timeout, in seconds (float), to wait for the connection to the PerimeterX server API.

 **Default:** 1